 We were told to meet back at the dining pavilion for happy hour followed by dinner.
 For happy hour, we had a very refreshing pina colada made with delicious fresh fruit – almost like a fruit smoothie (what I said to myself to convince me that it was healthy).
 As I enjoyed my cocktail, I watched our guides make us dinner.

 We had grilled tilapia, salad, mashed potatoes and steamed vegetables.
 For dessert, we had a key lime pie bar.
-The mashed potatoes were made from scratch and were absolutely delicious…in fact, the entire meal was fantastic and it was quite impressive how great the food was considering the minimal kitchen and the fact that all of the food was brought in on rafts.
+The mashed potatoes were made from scratch and were absolutely delicious.
+In fact, the entire meal was fantastic.
+It was quite impressive how great the food was considering the minimal kitchen and the fact that all of the food was brought in on rafts.
 Dinner was served buffet style and we ate by candlelight.
 It was a nice, relaxing conclusion to our evening.
 Since we had been picked up early that morning, we went to sleep shortly after dinner.

 We had been told that there were two plans for the next morning: one if it was raining and one if it was not.
 I did wake up in the middle of the night thinking it was raining only to realize that I was hearing the river.
 Since it was not raining, we had an early breakfast (consisting of eggs, sausage, rice and beans, watermelon, coffee, tea, and watermelon juice).
 Then we geared up to go zip-lining.
 The zip-line course consisted of four lines.
 It was quite a hike to the beginning of the course, but it was so much fun to go flying through the trees!
 After zip-lining, we packed our bags and had a bit of time to kill before continuing down the river.